Health & Safety

 How to Dispose of Unused & Expired Medicines

 Is your medicine cabinet filled with expired drugs or medications you no longer use?
 How should you dispose of them?
-Most drugs can be thrown in
+Most drugs can be thrown in the household trash,

 Read the rest this article free